The Truth About Watermelon and Dogs: Is It Really Toxic?

 5. Serve one or two cubes depending on your dog’s size.

-For more information on feeding fruits to dogs, check out these trusted sources:
+For more answers to ‘What fruits can dogs eat safely?‘, check out these trusted sources

 🧾 Summary: The Final Word on Watermelon and Dogs